nandans16/progchessAI/README.md

 -> chess_AI_performance.py

-*EXISITING LIBRARIES USED*:
+**EXISITING LIBRARIES USED**

 The scripts use the python-chess library whose documentation can be found in: https://python-chess.readthedocs.io/en/latest/.
 The library can be installed with the command: **pip install python-chess**.

 Another important library that has been used is PyTorch.
 PyTorch can be installed by following the instructions in https://pytorch.org/get-started/locally/.
 For the CPU only version on Anaconda, the following command must be executed on the Anaconda Powershell Prompt: **conda install pytorch torchvision torchaudio cpuonly -c pytorch**.

-Other libraries that are used are numpy, random, time, pickle and matplotlib, which are commonly available python libraries.
+Other libraries that are used are **numpy, random, time, pickle and matplotlib**, which are commonly available python libraries.
 Random is used to select random elements from a list ad time is used to keep track of the time of the game.
 Matplotlib is used to generate the histograms in chess_AI_performance.py.
 Pickle is used to store the training and test datasets.

 *chess_board_interface.py*